 Let us look at the handpicked timetable curated by experts to help you in time management during the preparative phase of the NEET examinations.

 The study sessions given in the timetable will be the time when you have to work wonders.
 So let’s see how.

 Key Area: Planning

-The best time to study is in the morning when our mind is fresh and ready to learn the new concepts.
-This makes studying faster as we can concentrate on every minute information provided.
-So you can brush up your difficult areas and you may go through the chemical reactions.
+The best time to study is in the morning when our mind is fresh and ready to learn new concepts.
+This makes studying faster as we can concentrate on every minute of information provided.
+So you can brush up on your difficult areas and you may go through the chemical reactions.
 You can also plan the activities for the entire day, in the morning so you have every detail of your plan and you won’t waste time wondering about what to do next.
 It is preferable to set an alarm or a stopwatch so that you do not spend more than the assigned time.

 Time: 2:30 pm to 5:00 pm